lbpool/random-quote-generator/README.md

 # Random Quote Generator 🎯

-A simple Python script that prints a random motivational quote.
+A tiny, beginner-friendly Python script that prints a random motivational quote each time you run it.
-Perfect as a beginner-friendly project for daily coding practice.

 ## Features
-- Contains a list of motivational quotes
+- Small list of motivational quotes included
-- Prints a random quote each time you run it
+- Prints one random quote each execution
-- Lightweight and easy to extend
+- Easy to extend (add more quotes or load from JSON)

+## Requirements
+- Python 3.7+

 ## How to Run
 1. Clone the repo:
    ```bash
    git clone https://github.com/your-username/random-quote-generator.git